Patient-Centered Therapies & Solutions

 You and your loved ones deserve a greater standard in palliative care- our services are designed to accomplish this level of excellence.

-Therapies that Suit You – Music, Art & Pet Treatments
+Therapies that Suit You – Music, Art, Equine, Pet Treatments, Horiticultural, and Massage

 Music in itself can heal and calm the mind.
 Music encourages tranquility and rejuvenation in times of fear and despair.
 Music helps to answer questions about our beliefs and convictions, comforting us individually and bringing us together collectively.
 Music helps us to understand others and ourselves, to console when there are no words and to create new avenues for communication.
 Often times, what can’t be expressed in plain words can be conveyed in music.
 Music is a means to peace, contentment and consolation.